Dredhog/go_engine3d/README.md

 go_engine3d
 ========

-3d game engine with third person character control.
-Also - my first encounter with OpenGL and GPU programming.
-Was also an excersize in uzing google's go language in a practical setting.
-Figured out that a memory managed language could not be used for ful game developement after noticing that large textures stay in memory way longer than desired.
-Went on to make c/c++ codebases in the future.
+My first 3D game engine as well as my first encounter with OpenGL and GPU programming.
+The project was also an exercise in using google's go language in a practical setting.
+I learned the hard way that a memory managed language such as go is not suitable for serious game developement after noticing that textures stay in memory way longer in memory than desired.
+This pushed me to go make more c/c++ codebases in the future.

 ## Features